Progressive Multifocal Leukoencephalopathy in HIV

 Clinical Presentation

-Patients with progressive multifocal leukoencephalopathy (PML) typically experience insidious onset and steady progression of focal symptoms that include behavioral, speech, cognitive, motor (eg, head tremor [31] ), and visual impairment.
-Though the neuropathological evaluation reveals the multifocal nature of the disease, its presentation is typically unifocal; however, MRI may demonstrate multifocal pathology.
-Unlike other major opportunistic disorders that produce focal brain lesions (eg, cerebral toxoplasmosis, primary CNS lymphoma), which characteristically progress over the course of hours or a few days, PML evolves over several weeks.
-[32] However, PML demonstrates more rapid progression than AIDS dementia complex (ADC).
-Involvement of the brainstem is more commonly seen in PML associated with AIDS than with other entities.
-As individual lesions expand, either concentrically or along white matter tracts, manifestations may worsen and involve a larger territory.
-For example, initial weakness of one leg may progress to hemiparesis.
-[32] Patients with more preserved immune status may show a slower progression of the disease than those with a immunocompromised state.
+Neuropathological assessments reveal the multifocal nature of PML, although clinically, symptoms often appear unifocal initially.
+MRI scans, however, may show multifocal lesions.
+Unlike other major opportunistic disorders that produce focal brain lesions, such as cerebral toxoplasmosis or primary CNS lymphoma, which typically worsen over hours or days, PML develops more gradually over several weeks.
+[34] Nonetheless, PML progresses more rapidly than AIDS dementia complex (ADC).
+Brainstem involvement is more commonly observed in PML cases associated with AIDS than with other conditions.
+As the disease progresses, lesions may expand either concentrically or along white matter tracts, leading to worsening symptoms and broader involvement, such as an initial weakness in one leg progressing to hemiparesis.
+[34] Patients with relatively preserved immune systems may experience a slower progression of the disease compared to those who are more severely immunocompromised.

 Although seizures have been considered a rare manifestation of PML, Lima et al found that seizures occurred in 18% of PML patients.
 [35] Many of the PML patients presenting with seizures had demyelinating lesions immediately adjacent to the cortex.
 Seizures usually responded well to treatment and did not affect survival.